EricHasegawa/capital_one_analyzer/README.md

     written to a file for later use.
 Moving forward, it would be good to add code quality/syntax checkers to this program; i.e. making sure every opened comment is closed, ensuring there's not too much whitespace or unfinished TODO's etc.

+    If you have any questions or concerns, please reach out to me @ erichasegawa1@gmail.com